vvaldez/vran-playbooks/docs/openstack/playbooks/add/add-central-site.md

-# Ansible Playbook: Add Central Site
+# Ansible Playbook: Add central site

 This role will:

 - Upload ansible-generated templates
 - Import **all** overcloud nodes
-- Map neutron ports for **all** overcloud nodes
+- Map Neutron ports for **all** overcloud nodes
 - Introspect all baremetal nodes in a `manageable` state
 - Create roles for all overcloud nodes, if they don't already exist
 - Deploy the `central` site
-- Create an aggregate called `central` in the `central` availabilty zone
+- Create an aggregate called `central` in the `central` availabilty zone, if it doesn't already exist
-- Run tempest smoke tests
+- Run Tempest smoke tests

 ## Usage